AveryFerrante/stllibrary-JAF/README - LinkedList.txt

+----------Introduction----------

+  What is different about this Linked List?

+	This implementation has a faster system for accessing the elements contained.
+In a 'traditional' linked list, accessing an element generally reqiures starting at the beginning (head), and going through each element, in order, until the desired element is found.
+For example, accessing the middle element of a linked list with 100,000,000 elements requires 50,000,000 comparisons.

+	This implementation allows the user to specifiy a 'reference number.'
+This keeps a record every n-th element added, where n is the reference number specified by the user.
+Then, when searching, the list can automatically begin searching from the closest reference.
+	For example, if the user specifies the reference number to be 10, then every element that is a multiple of 10 is added to the reference list.
+Then, when searching for an element, we will say element 34, the list automatically begins searching from the 30th element in the list, ultimately limiting the amount of comparisons from 35 (elements 0 - 34) to 5 (elements 30 - 34).

+	Some things to consider: the smaller the reference number, the faster searching will be, but the more memory Linked List will occupy.
+Now, Linked List only keeps a reference to each place, so the memory used is not over the top, but it can be a factor, especially in very large lists.

+  Creating a Linked List object:

+	A linked list object only requires one argument to be instantiated, and that is the 'type' of list you want.
+	Examples:
+		A list of strings: 				LinkedList<string> list;
+		A list of user defined class 'Students':	LinkedList<Students> list;

+	Alternatively, the user may specify a reference number.
+If you do not know what this is, see the above section 'what is different about this Linked List?'.
+By default, this feature is turned off, and no references are contained.
+The user may specifiy any number in unsigned integer range.
+	Examples:
+		A list of strings with references every 100 objects:	LinkedList<string, 100> list;
+		A list of string pointers without any references: 	LinkedList<string *> list; (or LinkedList<string *, 0> list;)

 **Important Note: Linked List does not support type integer.
-This is because some functions rely on passing index positions, and have overladed counter parts that rely on passing the type of the linked list (i.e. integers), and causes ambiguous overloaded function errors.
+This is because some functions rely on passing index positions, and have overloaded counter parts that rely on passing an object of the type of the linked list (i.e. integers), and causes ambiguous overloaded function errors.
-Honestly, I don't think anyone should be using the Linked List class for just integers.
+Honestly, I don't think anyone should be using the Linked List class for just integers anyways.